HangXux/Rotational_Augmented_N2I/README.md

 ### Split the sinograms and geometry

-Run `split_preprocess.py` to split the sinograms and geometry angularly based on [ASTRA Toolbox](https://www.astra-toolbox.com/).
+`physics.py` shows the process of splitting the sinograms and geometry angularly based on [ASTRA Toolbox](https://www.astra-toolbox.com/).
-The split data are used for training.

-### Train and test a model

-Run `train.py` to train a new model.
+### Evaluate RAN2I

-Run `test.py` to evaluate the pre-trained models.
+Run `python demo_RAN2I.py` in the terminal to evaluate a pre-trained RAN2I model.

 We provide two pre-trained models in folder `weights`, which were obtained with different sampling views (512 and 1024) and the same photon counts (1e4) in the training.
-We also provide one preprocess split test data in folder `data`.
+We also provide one preprocess test data in folder `data`.

+### Train a new model